twingl/trailblazer-browser/README.md

 Once the app is built (current revisions should be checked in, but build prior to loading to ensure their versions are consistent), you can load the unpacked app from the `APP_ROOT` directory

+If you are making changes to the browser itself, load the test harness as well.
+It is the same process as loading the unpacked app, just point at `TEST_ROOT` instead of `APP_ROOT`

 ## Gulp Tasks